xavier2910/ksp-MusicSwitcher/STRUCTURE.md

 ## Overview

-There are three broad chunks of this program: the `MusicSwitcher`, its `MusicController`s, and the "Behaviors" that create the latter at runtime.
+There are three broad chunks of this program: the `MusicSwitcher`, its music `IController`s, and the "Behaviors" that create the latter at runtime.
 The `MusicSwitcher` takes care of the relevant `AudioSource`s and the application of global settings to them.
-`MusicController` is an interface; they control the actual playing (or not) of `AudioClip`s.
+`IController` is an interface; they control the actual playing (or not) of `AudioClip`s.
 The job of a "Behavior" (it's a bad name; I really need a better term for this.
-"Configurators"?) is to create and configure the various `MusicController`s and give them to the `MusicSwitcher`.
+"Configurators"?) is to create and configure the various `IController`s and give them to the `MusicSwitcher`.

 ## The `MusicSwitcher`

-## The `MusicController` interface
+## The `IController` interface

 ## "Behaviors"